This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 • • •

 The best way to experience Bath is to take things slow.
-The streets were meant for strolling and exploring shops before a long leisurely dinner.
-You have plenty of time to see everything you want to see, so save your energy for London.
+The streets were meant for strolling and peeking into local shops before indulging in a leisurely dinner.
+You have plenty of time to see everything you want to see in this walkable town, so save your energy for London.
 You’ll need it!